 Bureau of Industry and Security (BIS): Agency within the U.S. Department of Commerce charged with advancing U.S. national security, foreign policy and economic objectives by ensuring an effective export control and treaty compliance system.

 Canada Customs and Revenue Agency: Government agency created in 1999 when the Department of National Revenue was merged with Canada Customs.
-Agency was subsequently dismantled, with all customs functions transferred to the CBSA in fecma.eu/Documents/CPT.pdf 2003, and the remaining revenue functions falling to the renamed Canada Revenue Agency.
+Agency was subsequently dismantled in 2003, with all customs functions transferred to the CBSA, and revenue functions falling to the renamed Canada Revenue Agency.

-Canada Revenue Agency (CRA): Agency charged with administering all tax laws for the Government of Canada and most provinces and territories, as well as with implementing various social and economic programs.
+Canada Revenue Agency (CRA): Agency charged with administering all tax laws for the Government of Canada and most provinces and territories.
+CRA also implements various social and economic benefit and incentive programs administered through the tax system.

-Canadian Automated Export Declaration (CAED): Free and secure software provided by Statistics Canada through which registered exporters and agents report goods electronically.
+Canadian Automated Export Declaration (CAED): Free and secure online reporting system administered jointly by CBSA and Statistics Canada through which registered exporters and agents report goods electronically.
 Eliminates paper-based reporting methods.

 Carrier: A company engaged in the business of transporting goods.